THEOSOPHY

 Breton: Gurthiern; Modern Welsh; Gwrtheyrn;

-An earlier ruler than King Arthur and not
+An earlier ruler than King Arthur and not a heroic figure.

 He is credited with policies that weakened Celtic Britain

-a point from which it never recovered.
+to a point from which it never recovered.

 Although there are no contemporary accounts of

-rule, there is more written evidence for his
+his rule, there is more written evidence for his

 existence than of King Arthur.